-Immediately after the completion of the Second semester, the students shall proceed for their Summer Vacation Training (SVT) of 8 weeks duration.
-The Summer Training Report prepared after the completion of SVT shall be assessed in the third Semester as a compulsory paper.
+1. Immediately after the completion of the Second semester, the students weeks shall proceed for their Summer Vacation Training (SVT) of 8 duration.
+The Summer Training Report prepared the after third Semester as completion of SVT shall be assessed in the а compulsory paper.